Bears gatecrash D-Street party! Sensex slips 729 pts, Nifty gives up 23,500; what's next?

 Shrikant Chouhan, Head Equity Research, Kotak Securities said, "Nifty has formed a bearish candle on the daily charts, which supports further weakness from the current levels.
 We are of the view that, as long as the market is trading below 23,600/77500, weak sentiment is likely to continue.
 On the downside, it could retest the levels of 23,400-23,330/77000-76800.
 On the other hand, if it moves above 23,600/77500, the sentiment could change, and the market could bounce back up to 23,700-23760/77800-78000.
 Contra traders can take a long position near 23,330/76800 with a strict stop loss at 23,300/76650."

-Before today's crash, Sensex and Nifty had approached their two-month high powered by rally of seven sessions.
+Before today's crash, Sensex and Nifty had approached their two-month high powered by a rally of seven sessions.

 Sensex zoomed 4,189 points and Nifty added 1270 points in seven sessions, marking a much awaited relief rally post six-month market correction.